quakerdocs/quakerdocs/docs/configuration.rst

 ================================

 QuakerDocs supports configuring your own documentation build with a configuration file.
-This file is named ``conf.py`` and is found in the /docs directory.
+This file is named ``conf.py`` and is found in the root of your configuration directory.

 Extensions
 ----------------
 Add extension module names here, as strings.
 Quaker will look for your extensions in your system path.
-To add a new folder containing extensions to your path, you can use python.
+To add a new folder containing extensions to the path, you can use python.
 For example:

 .. code-block:: python